 Girl killed, several injured after car intentionally slams into patrons at pizzeria near Paris, police say

-An 8-year-old girl was killed and at least 12 people were injured after a driver who was apparently suicidal intentionally rammed his vehicle into patrons at a pizza restaurant east of Paris, police say.
+A 13-year-old girl was killed and at least 12 people were injured after a driver who was apparently suicidal intentionally rammed his vehicle into patrons Monday night at a pizza restaurant east of Paris, police said.

 The restaurant is located in a shopping center at Sept-Sorts, in the Seine-et-Marne region that's populated by young families.